massix/gleeter/README.md

 This endpoint can be useful for monitoring the health and performance of the server.

+#### Prometheus Metrics

+Gleeter exposes Prometheus metrics that can be used to monitor the server's performance and health.
+These metrics are available at the `/<base_path>/metrics` endpoint in the Prometheus format.

+The following metrics are exposed:

+*   `gleeter:http_request_duration_seconds`: A histogram of the duration of HTTP requests in seconds.
+Labels include the method used (i.e.: "random", "id" or "latest").
+Buckets are: `0.1`, `0.25`, `0.5`, `0.75`, `1.0`, `1.5`.
+*   `gleeter:processed_queries_total`: A counter of the total number of processed queries, labeled by comic method (again: "random", "id" or "latest").
+*   `gleeter:cache_hits_total`: A counter of the total number of cache hits, labeled by comic method.
+*   `gleeter:cache_miss_total`: A counter of the total number of cache misses, labeled by comic method.
+*   `gleeter:cached_elements_total`: A counter of the total number of elements currently stored in the cache.
+*   `gleeter:memory_used_bytes`: A gauge of the memory used by the Erlang VM in bytes, with labels for different memory slices (e.g., "system", "processes", "ets", "code", "binary", "atom").

+These metrics can be used to create dashboards and alerts to monitor the Gleeter server's performance.

+A [docker-compose.yaml](./docker-test/docker-compose.yaml) file is provided in the [docker-test](./docker-test/) directory to facilitate local testing with Prometheus and Grafana.
+To deploy the stack locally, simply run `make docker-test`.
+The stack will also automatically configure Grafana to use the Prometheus datasource, which is in turn pre-configured to scrape the metrics from the gleeter service.

+Once the stack is running:

+1. Access Grafana in your web browser at `http://localhost:3000`.
+2. Log in with username `gleeter` and password `gleeter`.
+3. Import the [Gleeter-dashboard.json](./docker-test/Gleeter-dashboard.json) dashboard file into Grafana to visualize the Gleeter metrics.
+You can do this by navigating to "Dashboards" -> "New" -> "Import" and uploading the JSON file.

+This setup allows you to easily monitor Gleeter's performance and health locally using Prometheus and Grafana.
+The provided dashboard includes panels for displaying processed queries, cache statistics, memory usage, and request duration.

 ## How to install

 Gleeter should be compatible with any operating system that supports [Gleam](https://gleam.run) and [Erlang](https://www.erlang.org/).
 It has been tested on NixOS and MacOS Darwin.
 Installation instructions may vary depending on your specific system.